gluster/glusterd2/doc/quick-start-user-guide.md

 ### Download glusterd2

-As we do not have releases often, our nightly RPMs are generally more stable as they contain the latest fixes.
-If you are on centos 7, you can download the latest glusterd2 nightly RPM using the following method:
+We recommend that you use the RPMs made available nightly as they contain the latest fixes.
+If you are on CentOS 7, you can download the latest glusterd2 nightly RPM using the following method:

 ```sh
 # curl -o /etc/yum.repos.d/glusterd2-nightly-master.repo http://artifacts.ci.centos.org/gluster/gd2-nightly/gd2-master.repo